ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 ### Deliverable Descriptions

 - **Research Notebook**
-  - [ ] Did the student create the Google Doc to record the first reading meetings and additional research notes?
+  - [ ] The student created a Google Doc to record details about their meetings with the first reader and additional research notes
   - [ ] Does the research notebook contain evidence of numerous research notes?
   - [ ] Does the research notebook contain evidence of dated entries for meetings?